techlib/celus/docs/admin.rst

 .. image:: images/dja_add_report_type_filled.png

 Now we have the report type created, but this is only the beginning.
-We have to tell Celus how the data for this report should be saved and also presented to the user.
+We have to tell CELUS how the data for this report should be saved and also presented to the user.